-As a matter of courtesy, We will provide reasons for the refusal if correction is refused, and also a reminder of the complaint process available to individuals that feel aggrieved by the refusal.
+As a matter of courtesy, We will provide reasons for the refusal if correction is refused, and also a reminder of the complaint process available to individuals who feel aggrieved by the refusal.

 7. Complaints, Enquiries and Access to Information Requests

-8. How to make a Complaint, Enquiries and Access to Information Requests
+8. How to make a Complaint, Enquiries, and Access Information Requests